shonmacray/Tapy-for-instagram/README.md

 # Tapy for instagram

-Instagram post mobile app creating thanks to following on expo react native.
+Creating Thank you messages for share it on instagram, Built with expo react native.

 # How to run tapy